JW Marriott Edmonton ICE District

 Fire and Ice

-Inspired by the Albertan landscape, JW Marriott ICE District is Edmonton’s first luxury hotel in 30 years.
+Inspired by the Albertan landscape, JW Marriott ICE District is Edmonton’s first five-star hotel.

-From prairies to mountains, summer to winter, Alberta is a land of contrasts.
-JW Marriott has been designed to reflect this diversity, exuding sophistication, strength, and a sense of pride in being Canadian, Albertan, and Edmontonian.
-Fire and ice were selected as the defining design elements to weave through the hotel.
-They’re evident in the icy-blue marble floors, its skating rink coolness juxtaposed against towering vertical elements highlighted in glowing brass details.
-On the walls, crystalline white pops against glimmering metal screens.
-Natural materials and neutral textiles provide depth and texture throughout the public spaces, while more colour is incorporated on higher floors.
-Oilers blue is used as an accent colour in the guest rooms and gym areas, sure to make the hotel a hit among the city’s adoring sports fans.
+From prairies to mountains, summer to winter, Alberta is a land of contrast.
+JW Marriott ICE District has been designed to reflect this diversity, exuding sophistication, strength, and a sense of pride in being Canadian, Albertan, and Edmontonian.
+Fire, ice and snow influenced the design of the space.
+The designers were inspired snow’s sculptural quality and liken the space's sculptural planes to depressions in snow.
+Receding areas are darker, often encased in darkened metallics, while forward surfaces are lighter and more reflective.
+Icy-blue marble floors juxtapose against towering vertical elements highlighted in glowing metal.
+Carpets emulate snow drifting across ice.
+On the walls, mica white pops against glimmering metal screens.
+Natural materials and neutral textiles provide depth and texture throughout the public spaces; while subdued Oilers’ blue and orange are used as accent colours – sure to make the hotel a hit amongst the city’s adoring sports fans.

-JW Marriot sits at the centre of ICE District and its hospitable ground floor encourages the public to enjoy the space pre-or-post game.
-An inviting central bar is enclosed by vertical fans, creating a sense of intimacy in the large space, while ample seating is arranged throughout, offering a variety of lounging options ranging from lively and public to more hushed and secretive.
+JW Marriott sits at the centre of ICE District and its hospitable ground floor encourages the public to enjoy the space pre-or-post game.
+The inviting central lobby lounge is enclosed by vertical fins, creating a sense of intimacy in the large space, while ample seating is arranged throughout, offering a variety of lounging options ranging from lively and public to more hushed and secretive.
+As guests move from the public to private realm, spaces become smaller and more intimate.
 Access to the guest reception, concierge, and guest suites are off to the side away from the action.
-This makes the hotel accessible to the public while offering privacy to overnight guests.
-In this way, the hotel is unlike other Canadian luxury properties because the hotel itself is part of the public realm and not exclusive to only those who are staying there.
 Visual cues communicate that certain areas are accessible, while others are more private.
-Golden lattice work details are lightly reminiscent of gates, and their placement at the entryways of the guest areas offer an intuitive form of wayfinding.
-As guests move from the public to private realm, spaces become smaller and more intimate.
+Golden lattice work details are reminiscent of gates, and their placement at the entryways of the guest areas offer an intuitive form of wayfinding.
+The result, a hotel this is accessible to the public while offering privacy to overnight guests.
+In this way, the its very unlike other Canadian luxury properties because it’s part of the public realm and not exclusive to only those who can afford to stay there.

 - Project facts